lunatech-labs/lunatech-scala2-to-scala3-course/README.md

 Through a series of exercises, we look at specific Scala 3 features and apply these to the Scala 2 code, thereby transforming it step-by-step into a version that exploits a whole series of nice features offered by the new language.

-Note that this is work in progress, so keep watching this space!
+Note that this course gets updated on regular basis, so keep watching this space!

 ## Course installation

+Some prerequisites need to be met in order to install the course.
+The following components need to be installed:

+* Coursier
+* A Java JDK (JDK 11 or 17).
+Note that Coursier allows you to install a JDK
+* The `cmtc` Course Management Tools Client CLI
+* An IDE

+The following sections detail how these components.

 ### Install Coursier